NextCenturyCorporation/VirtUE-sensing/control/kernel/messages.md

 Messages are related to each other.
 Each message is either a request message or a response message.
 Each request is expected to be followed by at least one response.
 Some requests may cause multiple responses, such as a request to dump log records.

 ## JSONL
-Messages are in the JSONLines format: http://jsonlines.org, JSONL is a variant of JSON http://json.org, that uses line characters to deliminate records.
+Messages are in the JSONLines format: http://jsonlines.org, JSONL is a variant of JSON http://json.org, that uses new line characters (0x0a and 0x0d) to deliminate records.

+### Parsing of JSONL in the Sensing Protocol

+While it is possible with JSON to embed multiple messages in a single string buffer, we do not support this message format.
+Each message is terminated by the server with a newline or carriage return character. _(Hence the JSONL designation)_.

+The server will seek the newline character and use it to terminate the message _before_ it submits the message to the JSON parsing library.

 ## Message Header
 Each message must begin with a protocol header that includes a version value, followed by an array of zero or more records: